sbkuehn/azure-update-manager-fix/README.md

 Azure Update Manager can fail patch assessments on Linux VMs with the following error:

-Assessment failed due to this reason: The VM guest patch operation failed.
+<i>Assessment failed due to this reason: The VM guest patch operation failed.
 Error: 'Sudo status check failed.
 Please ensure the computer is configured correctly for sudo invocation.
-Please refer to the extension logs for more details.'
+Please refer to the extension logs for more details.'</i>

 This typically happens because:
 - The **Azure Linux Agent (WALinuxAgent)** isn’t running correctly, or